12 Biggest Time Wasters at Work And How to Avoid Them

 Interruptions

-Being bombarded with emails, phone calls, chimes, pings, and alerts all throughout the day makes it nearly impossible for us not to become distracted and leads us further away from our main task at hand.
+Being bombarded with emails, phone calls, chimes, pings, and alerts throughout the day makes it nearly impossible for us not to become distracted and leads us further away from our main task at hand.

 Unnecessary meetings